iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 a `PrivateKey` implementation of a signing scheme shouldn't be used with a `PublicKey` implementation of another signing scheme.

+Some schemes like `Ed25519` benefit from faster batch verification, justifying a later introduction of a batch verifier trait.

 ### `PrivateKeyGenerator` trait

 The creation of a private key differs a lot from a signing scheme to another in terms of parameters so there is no